AdguardTeam/AdguardBrowserExtension/README.md

 <a id="contribution-testing"></a>
 ### Testing AdGuard

 You can get a beta version of AdGuard Browser Extension for any browser.
-All necessary information on this topic can be found in our [Knowledgebase article](https://kb.adguard.com/general/adguard-beta-testing-program#browser-extensions).
+All necessary information on this topic can be found on a [dedicated page on our website](https://adguard.com/beta.html).

 <a id="contribution-reporting"></a>
 ### Reporting issues